June 2026 · The Millionaire Mindset · Qualped Corp

 The Billionaire Who Eats Breakfast at McDonald's

 He could buy almost anything.
-He chooses a 1958 house, a $3 breakfast, and a Cadillac he keeps until his daughter says it's embarrassing.
+He chooses a 1958 house, a three-dollar breakfast, and a successor he named years in advance.

 Stock · Unsplash

-Warren Buffett has built one of the largest fortunes in history, yet he still lives in the gray stucco house in Omaha he bought in 1958 for $31,500.
-In a Berkshire Hathaway shareholder letter he once called it the third-best investment he ever made.
-He drives a modest Cadillac, replacing it only when his daughter Susie tells him it has become embarrassing, and he buys breakfast at McDonald's for a little over three dollars.
-He has said plainly that he does not enjoy a hundred-dollar meal any more than a hamburger.
+Warren Buffett built one of the largest fortunes in history, yet he still lives in the gray stucco house in Omaha he bought in 1958 for $31,500.
+He drives a modest car, buys breakfast at McDonald's for a little over three dollars, and has said plainly that he does not enjoy a hundred-dollar meal any more than a hamburger.

 This is not poverty cosplay.
-It is the visible surface of the single idea that built the entire fortune: opportunity cost.
-To Buffett, a dollar is never just a dollar.
-It is the far larger sum that dollar would become after decades of compounding.
-A modest haircut is not an $18 expense; it is everything those dollars would have grown into over thirty years.
+It is the visible surface of the single idea that built the fortune: opportunity cost.
+To Buffett, a dollar is never just a dollar — it is the far larger sum that dollar would become after decades of compounding.
 Once you see money that way, lavish spending stops feeling like luxury and starts feeling like a math error.

 1958Year he bought his house